cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 if the video is a box in bottom left corner OF thinks its in dev mode , selecting the OF_SCREEN_SIZE option in OTHER subsetting a few times should fix this (i just need python to  tell of when dev mode is changing - should fix soon)

-most of the usual sampling functions should work same as before. loading , switching , pausing , rand-start etc. at this point some of the VIDEO settings such as BACKGROUND_COLOUR and SCREEN_MODE do not work here. (it is possible to implement these but low prioty for me rn...)
+most of the usual sampling functions should work same as before. loading , switching , pausing , sublooping, rand-start etc. at this point some of the VIDEO settings such as BACKGROUND_COLOUR and SCREEN_MODE do not work here. (it is possible to implement these but low prioty for me rn...)

 it seems like sampling video through openframeworks is more demanding on cpu than omxplayer. from running some tests, my SD videos through composite out run fine but even 720 etc starts to lag (unlike omxplayer which either plays full fps or nothing , of can slow right down when its struggling ). __i would recommend using this for SD video only__

+also, i have noticed occasionally the openframeworks app will crash (usually with a specific video file/action on this file it cant handle.) when this happens the output will freeze.. this is a critical error i want to priotize reducing / handling more gracefully. if you can reproduce this let me know how, for now a soft reset will restart another working version of OF-app , however the crashed one will still be in memory which is not ideal. the only way to stop it i know now is killing the process in task manager , or a hard reset. im sure theres other ways so will be working on improving this !

 ### shaders